A guide to planning a trip to Uluru-Kata Tjuta National Park in the red heart of Australia

 •(Source – Welcome to Aboriginal land: Uluṟu–Kata Tjuṯa National Park – Visitor guide and maps (PDF).
 Canberra: Australian Department of the Environment and Water Resources.
 October 2005.
 OCLC 754614279.
 Archived from the original (PDF)on 30 October 2008.
 Retrieved 3 April 2007.)

 The Anangu are the traditional owners of Uluru and Kata Tjuta and the land that surrounds it.
-I pay respects to Anangu elders past and present.
+I pay respects to Anangu elders past, present and emerging.